 Chevron’s development of oil and natural gas from shale and tight rock formations has intensified since the company entered the Marcellus Shale through its acquisition of Atlas Energy in 2011.
 By 2016, in addition to the Marcellus, the company was developing tight oil or liquids-rich gas shales in the Permian Basin of the southwestern United States, the Vaca Muerta Shale in Argentina, and the Duvernay Shale in Canada.
 Chevron already had a strong legacy position in the Permian Basin as one of its largest producers of oil and natural gas.
-And with approximately 2 million net acres of resources, Chevron is the basin’s largest net acreage holder.
+And with approximately 2.2 million net acres of resources, Chevron is one of the basin’s largest net acreage holders.

 delivering value in the downstream